How to install ArchEX 64bit to a USB stick with persistence

 Install ArchEX to a USB Pen Drive without persistence

 Can be done with the dd-command in Linux.
 Please read this instruction.
-In Windows you can preferably use Etcher.
-Watch this screenshot when Etcher is running.
+In Windows you can use Etcher or Win32 Disk Imager.
+Watch this screenshot when Etcher is running and this screenshot when Win32 Disk Imager is running.